Current job announcements:

 The economic downturn starting in 2008 had a profound impact on the legal profession.
 Big law firms laid off lawyers and deferred hiring new associates.
 Entering law school classes dropped from 50,000 five years ago to roughly 36,000 today.
 Legal aid programs suffered enormous cuts in funding even though the legal needs of low-income communities grew dramatically.

 At the same time, Equal Justice Works entered a period of historic growth.
 We have expanded quickly by adding new staff, launching multiple new postgraduate Fellowship programs, and developing new channels to reach diverse audiences in promoting our programs and articulating the social need to close the justice gap by mobilizing talented young lawyers.
 In the last two years we launched four major, federally funded postgraduate Fellowship programs, increasing the number of Fellows in the field from 150 in 2013 to more than 250 in 2014.
 As well, we have nearly doubled the number of companies and organizations sponsoring our privately funded Fellows, going from 34 in 2011-2012 to 60 in 2013-2014.

 Our recent growth spurt is reflective of the marked progress that we have been making since our inception.
 Founded by law students 1986, our membership began with just 12 law student groups; today, nearly all ABA-accredited law programs – 199 schools – are members.
-When we began, there were 16 Law School Repayment Assistance Programs (LRAPs) in the United States; there are more than 100 today.
+When we began, there were 16 law schools with Loan Repayment Assistance Programs (LRAPs) in the United States; there are more than 100 today.
 The appetite for public service among law students and graduates continues to grow, and with 85 percent of alumni remaining in public interest law after their projects are completed, we are proud to say that our continuum of programs launches public interest law careers.
 Our successful strategies for this ambitious level of growth require leaders who are innovative, resourceful, and hungry for new ideas and new challenges.